 - 1 9 inch standard pie crust not deep dish

 - 3 eggs slightly beaten

 - 1 cup pecans

-- If using a frozen pie crust, take it out of the freeze now.
+- If using a frozen pie crust, take it out of the freezer now.

-- Remove pan from heat and allow mixture to cool for at least 10 minutes.
+- Remove from heat and allow the mixture to cool for at least 10 minutes.